AI in crypto

 What is artificial intelligence anyway?

 There are many different definitions of AI.
-For instance, some will say it is about human-like skills acquired by a machine, such as reasoning, learning or planning.
+For example, some will say it involves human-like skills acquired by a machine, such as reasoning, learning or planning.

 There is also talk of programs that perform tasks previously performed by humans, such as chess (Deep Blue beat Kasparov) or bots of all kinds, such as chatbots, healthcare bots and trading bots.

-Artificial intelligence (AI) is the science that deals with creating an artefact that exhibits some form of intelligence.
-An artefact is an artificial phenomenon.
+Artificial intelligence (AI) or also called artificial intelligence (KI) is the science concerned with creating an artifact that exhibits some form of intelligence.
+An artifact is an artificial phenomenon.

 Definition AI

-Kaplan and Haenlein provided a specific definition of what AI is:
+Kaplan and Haenlein provided a specific description of what AI is:

-"The ability of a system to correctly interpret external data, learn from this data and use what it has learned to achieve specific tasks and goals through flexible adaptation."
+"The ability of a system to correctly interpret external data, learn from this data and use what it has learned to accomplish specific tasks and goals through flexible adaptation."

 Forms of AI